Hugo Rodríguez (footballer, born 1989)

-Hugo Rodríguez Romero (born 30 December 1989), sometimes known simply as Hugo, is a Spanish footballer who plays for San Fernando CD as a winger.
+Hugo Rodríguez Romero (born 30 December 1989), sometimes known simply as Hugo, is a Spanish footballer who plays for División de Honor Andaluza club Racing Portuense as a winger.

 Club career

 Born in Jerez de la Frontera, Andalusia, Rodríguez graduated with Sevilla FC's youth setup.
 He made his senior debuts with the C-team in the 2008–09 campaign, in Tercera División.

 On 22 November 2008 Hugo played his first match as a professional, playing the entire second half and scoring the reserves' only in a 1–2 home loss against Xerez CD in the Segunda División championship.
 He appeared in 23 matches, with his side being relegated.

 On 17 May 2012, after appearing regularly for Sevilla Atlético in Segunda División B, Rodríguez moved to another reserve team, CA Osasuna B also in the third level.
 He subsequently resumed his career in the same division, representing Real Unión, La Hoya Lorca CF, Cádiz CF, Pontevedra CF (on loan), Mérida AD, FC Cartagena and Cultural y Deportiva Leonesa.

+On 17 August 2024, Rodríguez signed with Estepona in Segunda Federación.